Photography

 All photos must meet the following criteria

-• Be a JPEG or TIFF file, well lit (or light adjusted) and have a sharp focus.
+• Be a JPEG, PNG or TIFF file, well lit (or light adjusted) and have a sharp focus.

 • Have a resolution of at least 300 dpi.
 This size file will allow good quality and flexibility for print media and is also adequate for online media.